Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

 title: Branch build controls
 ---

-## Branch Build Controls
+## Branch build controls

-When connected to your git source, Pages allows you to control which environments and branches you’d like to automatically build.
-By default, any time you commit to either your Production or Preview environment Pages will trigger a build.
+When connected to your git source, Pages allows you to control which environments and branches you would like to automatically build.
+By default, Pages will trigger a build any time you commit to either your production or preview environment.
 However, with branch build controls, you can configure automatic deployments to suit your preference on a per project basis.

-### Skip Builds
+### Skip builds

 Without any configuration required, you can choose to skip a build and deployment on an adhoc basis.
 By adding [CISkip], [CI-Skip], [Skip CI], [Skip-CI] or [CF-Pages-Skip] as a prefix in your commit message, Pages will omit that build/deployment.
 The prefixes are case insensitive.